- Home

 • Category 5: Winds 157 mph or higher

-Parts of a hurricane include the Eye, the “hole” at the center of the storm.
+Why Hurricane Categories Matter Parts of a hurricane include the Eye, the “hole” at the center of the storm.
 Winds are light in this area and skies are sometimes even clear; the Eye Wall is a ring of thunderstorms that swirl around the eye where winds are strongest and rain is heaviest; and Rain Bands which are bands of clouds and rain that extend far out from the hurricane’s eye wall that can also contain tornadoes.
 What is a tornado?
-More Hurricane Terms
+Lightning Up Close More Hurricane Terms about undefined about undefined about undefined

 Hurricane Watch = conditions possible within the next 48 hours